 The costs of providing the Foundation's programs and other activities have been summarized on a functional basis.
 Accordingly certain costs have been allocated among the programs and supporting services benefited.
 These expenses require allocation on a basis that is consistently applied.
-The expenses that are allocated include compensation and related payroll taxes which are allocated based on estimates of time and effort taking into consideration job description and responsibilities.
-Rent is divided evenly between employee functions and management.
-Certain IT and website costs are allocated based on the portion of the website devoted to each function.
-Insurance covers both the organization as a whole and events and is therefore divided evenly between those functions.
+Most expenses are specifically segregated by a vendor or payee.
+The expenses that are allocated include compensation and related payroll taxes and benefits which are allocated based on estimates of time and effort taking into consideration job description and responsibilities.
+IT and website costs are allocated based on specific vendors/payees as well as on the portion of the website devoted to each function.